USMNT heats up, shuts out Honduras in frigid World Cup qualifier

-With three matches left, the Americans (6-2-3) are probably one triumph from clinching one of Concacaf’s three passes to the World Cup in Qatar late this year.
-No matter how first-place Canada and third-place Mexico fared later Wednesday, Gregg Berhalter’s squad would remain second.
+With three matches left, the second-place Americans (6-2-3) probably are one triumph from clinching one of Concacaf’s three automatic passes to the World Cup in Qatar late this year.

-The last block of matches is in late March: at Mexico, vs. contender Panama in Orlando and at Costa Rica.
+The last block of matches is in late March: at third-place Mexico, vs. contender Panama in Orlando and at Costa Rica.

+“Now we’re in position,” Berhalter said, “and it’s about closing out the next window.”

 Three days after stumbling to a 2-0 defeat in Canada, the United States ended two troubling trends: few goals before halftime and none off set pieces.
-Weston McKennie and Walker Zimmerman scored in the first half against Honduras (0-8-3) and all three goals came off dead-ball situations set up by Kellyn Acosta (two on free kicks, one on a).
+Weston McKennie and Walker Zimmerman scored in the first half against Honduras (0-8-3), and all three goals came off dead-ball situations set up by Kellyn Acosta (two on free kicks, one on a corner kick).

-U.S. star Christian Pulisic also broke out of a funk, scoring moments after entering as a sub midway through the second half.
+U.S. star Christian Pulisic also broke out of a funk, scoring moments after he entered as a sub midway through the second half.

 The Americans enjoyed their highest output since a 4-1 victory in Honduras in September.
 Entering Wednesday’s match, they had scored twice in the previous three matches and been held to no goals or one goal six times.